ibm-cloud-docs/mas-ms/ssp.md

 Follow these steps to remove a user’s access if your user role is Manager.

-1. Sign into the Self Service Portal:
+1. Sign into the Self-Service Portal:

     https://devops.maximo.com